-As a not-so-secret lover of psychological thrillers, I had my eye on this one for a long time.
-It’s safe to say I was not disappointed.
-I found myself drawn into this book from the opening page; as far as serial killer thrillers go, this one had everything.
+As a not-so-secret lover of psychological thrillers, this one caught my eye from the get-go and did not disappoint.
+I found myself drawn in from the opening page and as far as serial killer thrillers go, this one had everything.
 There were so many elements to this story that I thought made it a unique and original piece of thriller writing.

 My rating: ⭐️⭐️⭐️⭐️